 An individual may be considered for renewal of DACA if he or she met the guidelines for consideration of initial DACA (see above) and meets all the following guidelines:

 - Did not depart the United States on or after August 15, 2012 without advance parole;

 - Has continuously resided in the United States since he or she submitted his or her most recent request for DACA that was approved up to the present time; and

 - Has not been convicted of a felony, a significant misdemeanor, or three or more misdemeanors, and does not otherwise pose a threat to national security or public safety.

-Use our online application to check your eligibility for DACA (no sign up or credit card required to check eligibility).
+Use our online application to check your eligibility for DACA renewal (no sign up or credit card required to check DACA eligibility requirements).